ldijkman/randomnerd_esp32_wifi_manager/README.md

 Electra scans every 10 seconds to see what devices there are in the local network

-if you add a device => it will list a link on each devices webpage with a human friendly link
+if you add a new device => it will list a link on each devices webpage with a human friendly link

 <img src="https://github.com/ldijkman/randomnerd_esp32_wifi_manager/blob/main/images/mdns_scan_html_links.jpg">